AndreaCorda01/drupal-docker-boilerplate/README.md

 This is a boilerplate for creating a Drupal 10 project with Docker Compose and Nginx for production and local environments.

+## Disclaimer :warning:

+  Remove from `docker-compose.yml` the **phpmyadmin** instance because it is supposed only for development and it is not password protected.

 ## Requirements